Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-A theorem of Jordan \cite{Jo78} says that every finite subgroup $\finiteG$ of $\GL_n(\C)$ has an abelian subgroup $Z$ such that $[\finiteG: Z]\leq C_2(n)$, where $C_2(n)$ is a constant depending only on $n$.
+A theorem of Jordan \cite{Jo78} says that every finite subgroup $\finiteG$ of $\GL_n(\C)$ has an abelian subgroup $Z$ such that the index $[\finiteG: Z]$ is bounded by a constant depending only on $n$.
 The following theorem is a variant of Jordan's theorem in positive characteristic.

 \begin{thm}\cite[Theorem C]{No87} Let $\finiteG$ be a subgroup of $\GL_n(\F)$, where $\F$ is a finite field of characteristic $\ell\geq n$.
 Then $\finiteG$ has a commutative subgroup $Z$ of prime to $\ell$ order such that $Z\cdot\finiteG^+$ is normal in $\finiteG$ and